It's an archive of sorts, although there are no dates and times. Kite flying is timeless, don't you agree?

 Rising air gave the kite a further boost for half a minute or so.
 Now there was so much thread out that line sag was becoming apparent—with polyester sewing thread!

 Having left my bag behind on the dry grass, I needed to find some way of anchoring the kite for a while.
 Aha!
 A dry weed, the kind which often presented problems with catching the thread, now became a possible anchor point.
 After a little fiddling, the thread was secured around the base of the weed.
 And it did a great job, holding the kite until it came down a few minutes later.

-Lulls between thermals were shooting the Sode down every few minutes, so I had one last go.
-This turned out to be a log-able 5 minute flight on the full 70 or 80 meters of thread.
+Lulls between thermals were shooting the sode down every few minutes, so I had one last go.
+This turned out to be a 5-minute flight for the log, on the full 70 or 80 meters of thread.
 And the anchor point?
-A handy large crack in the parched soil, down which I had stuffed the paper winder.
-So there's number 2.
-Another way to anchor a small kite!
+It was a handy large crack in the parched soil, down which I had stuffed the paper winder.
+So there's number two.
+It's another way to anchor a small kite!

 Sode Spars Found Wanting.
 Again.